 The best blenders have a motor powerful enough to chop and pulverize tough foods quickly without overheating or producing an odor.
 The containers should be strong enough to resist cracking or scratching but lightweight enough to hold and pour easily.
 The best blades are stainless steel, which cut through ice easily and don’t rust or become dull.
 If you know what you expect from a blender and how much you plan to use it, you can find a model with the right capacity and functions to suit your needs.
 See the blender comparison and ratings below with a link to the full review of each.

-Another powerful blender from Blendtec with an astounding 96-ounce pitcher, this model holds up to three quarts of whatever you want to mix in it: soups, dressings, smoothies, milkshakes, etc … more
+Another powerful blender from Blendtec with an astounding 96-ounce pitcher, this model holds up to three quarts of whatever you want to mix in it: soups, dressings, smoothies, milkshakes, etc…read more

 Brushed stainless steel finish

 With a sleek, brushed stainless steel finish that resists fingerprint smudges, this Vitamix blender is handsome enough to sit permanently on the countertop.
-Its powerful blades and horsepower motor … more
+Its powerful blades and horsepower motor…read more

 Black with brushed aluminum plating

-Available in a variety of fun splashy colors, from tangerine orange to cinnamon to willow blue, this 5-speed blender from KitchenAid blends, purees, grinds, and crushes effectively with its 0.9 horsepower motor.
-The controls are clearly labeled and simple to operate, and the polycarbonate jar… more
+Available in a variety of fun splashy colors, from tangerine orange to watermelon to raspberry ice, this 5-speed blender from KitchenAid blends, purees, grinds, and crushes effectively with its 550-watt motor.
+The controls are clearly labeled and simple to operate, and the BPA-free plastic jar…read more

 Brushed nickel finish